alexandreclayton/mobile-flashcards/README.md

 ## Setup
 ### Note: The project will work only on iOS for now.
-1. Install the Expo app on your iOS or Android phone.
+1. Install the Expo app on your iOS phone.
 2. Clone this repository.
   ```
   git clone https://github.com/alexandreclayton/mobile-flashcards.git